joshribakoff/holyscroll/README.md

   <!-- etc.. -->
 </div>
 ```

+You can structure your page object any way you want.
+For simplicity, its recommended that a page be an array of items.
+How you structure the "items" is up to you.

 # roadmap #
 - replace non visible pages with empty space of appropriate height (remove non visible DOM nodes).